Vietnam Baseball and Softball Federation

-The Vietnam Baseball and Softball Federation (VBSF) is the national governing body of baseball and softball in Vietnam.
+The Vietnam Baseball and Softball Federation (VBSF) is the national governing body of baseball, softball and baseball5 in Vietnam.
 The association was established in 2021.

 History

-The World Baseball Softball Confederation (WBSC) showed support for a new Baseball Softball Federation in Vietnam in 2019, hoping to promote softball and Baseball5 alongside the existing presence of baseball.
+The World Baseball Softball Confederation showed support for a new Baseball Softball Federation in Vietnam in 2019, hoping to promote softball and Baseball5 alongside the existing presence of baseball.
+The national federation also organizes the amateur Vietnam National Baseball Club Championship.

 The VBSF was established in April 2021.
-It will promote Baseball5 in school curricula as well as at national sports festivals for K-12 students.
+It plans to promote Baseball5 in school curricula as well as at national sports festivals for K-12 students.
 The general growth of baseball in Vietnam has been supported by financial investments and pop culture connections from East Asia, such as through manga.